Skip to content

 >>> client.articles.get_feed(limit=10)

-When you need to define some complex routes, you can’t declare them directly through the class attribute.
-We can also use @api.route the decorator to declare the route name, which can also contain path parameters, such as
+When you need to define some routes name that can’t declared directly through the class attribute.
+We can also use the @api.route decorator to declare the route name, which can also contain path parameters, such as

 from utilmeta.core import cli, api, request, response